ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ![Cringe](./images/cringe.png "Kill me now")[size: m, aspect: 860x720]

 These frameworks are made for developers that suck at design and CSS.
 They work fine for run-of-the-mill websites and dashboards, or for vibe-coding.
-But for anyone that actually cares about craft, beauty, and control, they're absolutely disgusting.
+But for anyone that actually cares about craft, beauty, and control, they’re absolutely disgusting.

 Just name your things properly instead.
 Scope them to what they are.
 Scope them to the component.
 Create CSS variables.
 Make it readable dammit.